Your Paper Your Way

 An abstract of your manuscript, summarizing the content in no more than 200 words, should be provided.
 Abstracts should follow a structured format.
 For empirical studies, this will usually involve these headings: Objectives, Design, Setting, Participants, Main Outcome Measures, Results, Conclusions.
 For other types of study, contributors may adapt this format, but should retain the idea of structure and headings.

-Include three or four keywords.
+Please list 3 or 4 keywords on the first page of your manuscript.
 The purpose of these is to increase the likely accessibility of your paper to potential readers searching the literature.
 Therefore, ensure keywords are descriptive of the study.
 Refer to a recognised thesaurus of keywords (e.g. CINAHL, MEDLINE) wherever possible.

 • Make sure you use uniform lettering and sizing of your original artwork.